 Healthy Environments Now and For the Future

 We carefully plan, design and build operations to mitigate our environmental impacts, and work with host communities and governments to ensure that our operations meet acceptable standards of practice and adhere to regulations.
-By investing in best available technologies and implementing leading environmental practices, we seek to safely manage tailings and waste, restore disturbed land, reduce our water and energy consumption and protect the ecosystems surrounding our sites.
+By investing in technologies and implementing leading environmental practices, where feasible, we seek to safely manage tailings and waste, restore disturbed land, reduce our water and energy consumption and protect the ecosystems surrounding our sites.

 Environmental laws and regulations vary in each of our operating jurisdictions, and we rely on our teams across the Company to understand regulations and align our operations to legal requirements.
 In addition to regional regulations, SIMS provides environmental performance requirements for all of our sites.
 We align our operations to international best practices and standards, including MAC’s TSM framework, the RGMPs, and others described in Our Approach to Responsible Mining.

 We have achieved certification under the ISO 14001 Environmental Management System Standard at our Kışladağ, Efemçukuru, Olympias and Stratoni mines.